verily-src/workbench-app-devcontainers/src/prebuilt-jupyter-template/README.md

-# Predefined Jupyter (predefined-template)
+# Prebuilt Jupyter Template (prebuilt-jupyter-template)

-A Template to run Jupyter lab on a predefined Workbench provided container image
+A Template to run Jupyter lab on a prebuilt Workbench provided container image

 ## Options